raul-estevez/SimpleElectronicLoad/README.md

 divider.
 Feel free to use any mosfet/bjt that you have in hand and can withstand the fan currents.

-Following the nature of the project, depending on the maximun specifications you are willing to impose in the circuit, the MOSFETS (model and number), voltmeter, amperemeter, input diodes, shunt resistor and heathsink can be adjusted to your need.
+Following the nature of the project, depending on the maximun specifications you are willing to impose in the circuit, the MOSFETS (model and number), voltmeter, amperemeter, input diodes, shunt resistor and heatsink can be adjusted to your need.

-That is, for example if you only need a 1A, 15V dummy load you should be good with only one MOSFET a 15V voltmeter , 1A amperemeter, a simpler input diode, maybe a higher shunt and a smaller heathsink.
+That is, for example if you only need a 1A, 15V dummy load you should be good with only one MOSFET a 15V voltmeter , 1A amperemeter, a simpler input diode, maybe a higher shunt and a smaller heatsink.
 But if in the other hand you want a 200W dummy load you will need to beef up the components.